pascalhorton/HydroSnap/README.md

 - A flow accumulation raster (flow_accumulation.tif)
 - A catchment delineation raster (catchment.tif)
 - The stream network shapefile with an additional incremental rank attribute (streams.shp)
-- The stream start points shapefile (stream_starts.shp)
+- The stream start points shapefile (stream_starts.shp).
+Can be used to identify issues with the stream network data.
-- The stream end points shapefile (stream_ends.shp)
+- The stream end points shapefile (stream_ends.shp).
+Can be used to identify issues with the stream network data.

 ## Installation